TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 The nodemon utility is an npm utility that will monitor for any changes in you source code and automatically restart your server.

-Installation ` sudo npm install -g nodemon`
+Installation ` sudo npm install -g nodemon`.
+This is done only once per PC and is a global installation so nodemon can be run from anywhere in the filing structure.

 After the installation use `nodemon server.js` to start server instead of `node server.js`.